 570-664-8615 (888-273-2361) or

 Schedule a Time to Talk Below

-Our Family Support Partners are just that, partners.
-They are parents who have raised or are raising a child with challenges that may mirror the ones your family may be encountering.
-They have also received extensive training to help you learn more about your child's challenges and understand available resources and how they work.
+Our Family Support Partners (FSP's) are just that, partners.
+They are parents who have raised or are raising a child with challenges that may be similar to the ones your family is encountering.
+FSP's have received extensive training to help you learn more about your child's challenges and understand available resources and how they work.

 Pick a day and time that works with your busy schedule and we'll call you.
-There are no charges for our services.
+There are never any charges for our services.